Workable Solutions | Step-by-step Troubleshooting |

 Select the System Restore option in either case.

-WinPE (also known as Windows Preinstallation Environment or Windows PE) is a small version of Windows that can be used to deploy PCs, workstations, and servers, as well as troubleshoot operating systems while they are offline.
+WinPE is a small version of Windows that can be used to deploy PCs, troubleshoot operating systems, and perform other tasks while the system is offline.

-It can be started from a USB flash drive, a hard disc, or other media.
-WinPE is used by large organizations and OEMs such as Dell, HP, Asus, Acer, and Lenovo to preinstall the operating system on PCs during the production process.
-As a result, after purchasing, you will receive a machine with Windows 11/10/8/7 installed.
-WinPE has the following features:
+WinPE is a bootable operating system that can be started from a USB flash drive, hard disc, or other media.
+It is used by large organizations and OEMs to preinstall Windows on PCs during production, resulting in machines arriving with Windows already installed.

-We may require a WinPE bootable disc if the operating system fails to boot, or if we need to move the system from a backup image to another HDD/SSD.
-We can run Qiling Backup without system boot partitions in the pre-installation Environment and recover system/data from the backup.
-Qiling Backup offers two options for creating a bootable CD or DVD: Linux-based bootable discs and WinPE-based bootable discs.
+If the operating system fails to boot or needs to be moved from a backup image to another HDD/SSD, a WinPE bootable disc may be required.
+This allows running Qiling Backup without system boot partitions in the pre-installation environment and recovering system/data from the backup, with options for creating a Linux-based or WinPE-based bootable CD/DVD.

 Step 1.
 Prepare a USB drive which can be written and read.